jaclu/tmux-menus/docs/CustomMenus.md

    - **menu_name**: The display name of the menu.
    - **menu_key**: The shortcut key for quick access.

-To manually trigger reprocessing of the `custom_items/` directory, run the plugin initialization script:
+To manually trigger reprocessing of the `custom_items/` directory, without having to restart tmux, run the plugin initialization script: `menus.tmux`
-`menus.tmux`

 ---